Light, Long-Lived $B-L$ Gauge and Higgs Bosons at the DUNE Near Detector: Searches for Scalars and Gauge Bosons at DUNE

 \section{Searches for Scalars and Gauge Bosons at DUNE}

-The Fermilab DUNE facility uses a 120 GeV proton beam striking a graphite target to generate the high-intensity neutrino beam.
+The Fermilab DUNE facility~\cite{Acciarri:2015uup, Acciarri:2016crz} uses a 120 GeV proton beam\footnote{Different beam configurations, and in particular, the possibility of using proton beam with 80 GeV energy, have also been considered by the collaboration~\cite{Acciarri:2016crz}.
+Appendix A of Ref.~\cite{Berryman:2019dme} explored the production rates of various SM mesons for both 80 GeV and 120 GeV scenarios and found that the differences are relatively small.
+We therefore expect the results of our work to not vary much if the proton beam energy is 80 GeV instead of 120 GeV.} striking a graphite target to generate the high-intensity neutrino beam.
 Of interest for this work, the proton collisions produce various hadronic final states such as pions, Kaons, $\eta$ mesons, etc. Specifically, we are focused on neutral and charged pions, Kaons and $\eta$ mesons.
 In their decays, these can produce the new BSM particles $Z'$ and $\varphi$.
 The proton beam is expected to deliver at least $1.47 \times 10^{21}$ protons on target (POT) per year, with potential upgrades throughout the lifecycle of the experiment.
 We will assume a nominal exposure of $1.47 \times 10^{22}$ POT for our analyses, conservatively corresponding to \textit{at most} ten years of data collection.

 The DUNE near detector complex~\cite{AbedAbud:2021hpb}, including several detector components, is located 574 meters away from the target and therefore when the decays of the new particles $Z'$ and $\varphi$ occur far away from the production vertex, the final states can give a signal in the DUNE near detector.
 This setup is ideal in probing the parameter space in which $g_{BL}$ and the new particle masses are small, and therefore they are long-lived.